Location: Ride Studio Cafe in Lexington, MA

 Cold: It doesn’t matter what the temperature is, we ride.
 The coldest ride started at 5 degrees.
 It was a blast!

-Ride leader: RSC employees will be leading this ride.
+Ride leader: A RSC Super Domestique will be leading this ride.

 The proper bike for this ride includes the following: